jaroslawr/devenv/README.md

 - Set themes in Gnome Tweaks: Yaru-red for shell and legacy applications, Papirus for icons, DMZ-White for curors

-- Set interface font in Gnome Tweaks: Ubuntu
+- Set fonts in Gnome Tweaks: Carlito Regular 12 for Interface, Documents and Legacy Window Titles

 - Download and set wallpaper:
   <https://www.deviantart.com/mushcube/art/Annapurna-474805362>